-Music Technology focuses on recording techniques together with creative arranging and composing, making use of computer software.
+Music Technology focuses on studio recording techniques together with creative arranging and composing, making use of computer software.
 You should have a strong interest in 20th-century popular music and an aptitude for both music and IT.
-Some experience with sequencing software and recording technology is highly desirable.
-It is useful to have a GCSE or BTEC Music or IT qualification, but neither of these is essential.
-An appreciation of traditional music theory is also desirable, though also not essential as students without experience will have a crash course.
 Music Technology involves a large volume of practical coursework, encouraging you to cultivate many skills.
-You’ll have opportunities to sequence MIDI and audio, record live instruments, and produce CDs.
+You’ll have opportunities to sequence MIDI and audio, record live instruments, and produce professional quality mixdowns of your work.

-To study Music Technology at Bilborough, you need a minimum grade C/4 or above in English GCSE, and if you have taken Music or ICT at GCSE, a minimum grade C/4 in that subject.
-Experience of music theory and modern music technology software on Mac or PC would be advantageous as would be the ability to play a musical instrument
+To study Music Technology at Bilborough, you do not need any previous experience or qualifications, but you must have the passion, enthusiasm and commitment to quickly learn a new subject from scratch to a high standard.
+Experience of music theory and modern music technology software on Mac or PC would be advantageous though, as would be the ability to play a musical instrument.

 Our links with HE